-One benefit with printed electronics is that they can be manufactured in a roll-to-roll process.
+One benefit for printed electronics is that they can be manufactured in a roll-to-roll process.
 This means that a large roll of plastic is fed into the production line instead of individual plastic sheets, similar to newspaper printing.
 Followed by that, really large areas can be produced more cost-effectively.
 Printed electronics are often produced on flexible substrates (eg. plastic) therefore the end product is also flexible.

 To conclude, printed electronics will likely never be able to compete with conventional electronics when it comes to performance per component size.
 That being said, printed electronics have great potential for applications that require larger surface areas such as antennas, displays, and photovoltaics.
 Both antennas and displays require a certain size in order to fulfill their purpose.

 The main benefits of printed electronics can be summarized as follows:

 - Ease of production - The printing processes are well established and the roll-to-roll printing facilities have tremendous capacity and capability for large volumes